 If the Construction Official shall determine that a building constitutes a structure, he/she shall notify the owner thereof, by certified mail, of such determination and shall direct the owner to board up the structure or take whatever other action may be appropriate to seal off the entrance or entrances thereto.
-The notice shall also advise the owner that, upon his/her failure to comply with the direction of the Construction Official within 30 days from the date of the receipt thereof by the owner, he/she shall be subject to prosecution for violation of this chapter and subject to a fine.
+The notice shall also advise the owner that, upon his/her failure to comply with the direction of the Construction Official within 30 days from the date of the receipt thereof by the owner, he/she shall be subject to prosecution for violation of this article and subject to a fine.
 The notice shall also advise that, in lieu of or in addition to such fine and subsequent to said 30 days, the Township may itself secure the structure and assess the cost thereof as a lien against the premises.

 In order to properly seal off the entrance or entrances to a structure, the owner shall cause all doors and windows therein to be closed, using plywood which shall be at least 3/8 inch thick and shall be cut and fitted to cover the door frames and windows.
 The plywood shall be securely nailed to the building and prime painted.